Australia boasts a sophisticated and diverse banking sector. The sector is a central artery in the body of Australia's economy.

-Gen Advisory has the depth of experience to advise ADIs on the following:
+Gen Advisory has the depth of experience to advise ADIs and FinTechs on the following:

 Strategic Future Plan

-As has been widely publicised, banks globally need to adjust to new, more challenging era for banking.
-Australian ADIs are no exception.
+As has been widely publicized, banks globally need to adjust to a new, more challenging era for banking.
+Australian ADIs and FinTechs are no exception.

 During the 2007-2008 GFC, Australia’s well-managed and supervised ADIs helped keep our country out of recession.
 Unlike our overseas peers, Australian ADIs continued to make healthy profits during the GFC.